About the Museum

 The Museum reaches a broad and diverse audience through strong, varied, and accessible collections, field- and collections-based research, public service and education programs, traveling exhibits, and innovative partnerships with local, regional, statewide, national, and international organizations and institutions.

-As the science and culture at museum at Michigan State University, the MSU Museum "is committed to understanding, interpreting, and respecting natural and cultural diversity through education, exhibitions, research, and the building and stewardship of collections that focus on Michigan and its relationship to the Great Lakes, and the world beyond."
+As the science and culture museum at Michigan State University, the MSU Museum "is committed to understanding, interpreting, and respecting natural and cultural diversity through education, exhibitions, research, and the building and stewardship of collections that focus on Michigan and its relationship to the Great Lakes, and the world beyond."

 Administratively at Michigan State University, the MSU Museum operates within the Office of the Provost, through the Office of University Outreach and Engagement.
-The MSU Museum also is closely aligned with core academic and outreach units - College of Arts & Letters, College of Natural Science, College of Social Science, and MSU Extension -- with which it shares faculty and academic staff appointments and coordinates collection maintenance and educational programs.
+The MSU Museum also is closely aligned with core academic and outreach units - College of Arts & Letters, College of Education, College of Natural Science, and College of Social Science -- with which it shares faculty and academic staff appointments and coordination of programs.
+In addition, Museum staff work closely with MSU colleges and other campus units where Museum collections and resources intersect with teaching, research, and outreach.
+Example units include the College of Agriculture and Natural Resources, Residential College in Arts and Humanities, College of Arts & Letters, BEACON Center for the Study of Evolution in Action, College of Communication Arts and Sciences, College of Education, Honors College, James Madison College, Lyman Briggs College, College of Natural Science, College of Social Science, College of Veterinary Medicine, International Studies and Programs, and W.K.
+Kellogg Biological Station.

 This web site was produced by TC 842, Digital Products at Michigan State University.